SurajSunar/ts-plugin/README.md

 - Registering and initializing plugins
 - Managing plugin lifecycle events
 - Invoking plugin logic whenever the Blog Engine triggers specific hooks

+This abstraction ensures that the application can remain clean, organized, and loosely coupled while still allowing powerful extensibility.

+#### **Plugins Folder**

+A centralized directory where all plugin implementations reside.
+Developers can easily create new plugins, drop them into this folder, and have them automatically picked up by the Plugin Manager.
+Each plugin can introduce new functionality, override existing behavior, or extend the system with additional features—demonstrating how modular architecture supports flexibility and long-term scalability.

+---

+This structure collectively demonstrates how modern applications can adopt a plugin-based architecture to support dynamic feature growth, better maintainability, and a clean separation of concerns.